twks-cohort/nine-lab-platform-eks-base/README.md

 # NEED TODO

-- not forwarding kube-state-metrics to container-insights
+- convert to datadog as soon as funding in place

 Standard tests not inclued in pipeline: